SamruddhiSonar104/Code-Explainer-App/README.md

 CodeCompanion includes a demo mode that works without requiring an API key.
 This allows you to explore the app's features with pre-generated responses for example code.

-### API Key Setup (Optional)

-For full functionality with real AI-powered analysis:

-1. Obtain an OpenAI API key from [https://platform.openai.com/signup](https://platform.openai.com/signup)
-2. Add your API key when prompted in the application

 ## How to Use

 1. **Enter your code**: Paste or type your code in the left panel